AudreyLL88/MS3__Sante/README.md

 * Try to submit an empty form.
 Is the bootstrap form validation tooltip shows in the empty fields?
 * Try to fill the fields with a password and username under 5 characters or above 15 characters.
 Is the Bootstrap form validation tooltip showing in the incorrectly filled fields?
 * Try to fill the form with an already existing username.
 Is an alert informing you that the username already exists?
 * Fill the form correctly and click on the "Register" button.
-Is the Profile page correctly rendered ?
+Is the Profile page correctly rendered?
 * Is the "Your cocktail" section empty?

 **Your cocktails**

 * In your profile page, is the "Your cocktail" section displayed?
-* If you haven't submitted any recipe yet, is the message "Wow, such empty." showing ?
+* If you haven't submitted any recipe yet, is the message "Wow, such empty." showing?
-* As a registered user, if you have submitted cocktails previously, are the cocktail cards showing ?
+* As a registered user, if you have submitted cocktails previously, are the cocktail cards showing?
-* Are the buttons "View"(yellow), "Edit"(green), and "Delete"(red) displayed ?
+* Are the buttons "View"(yellow), "Edit"(green), and "Delete"(red) displayed?
-* Is the picture, name and category of the cocktal showing ?
+* Is the picture, name and category of the cocktal showing?
 * As an admin, are your cocktails as well as all registered user cocktails showing in "Your cocktail" section?
 * As an admin, do you haven "View","Edit" and "Delete" buttons on your cocktail recipes and "View" and "Delete" buttons for other users cocktail recipes?

 **Submit a cocktail (Admin/Registered user)**

 * Navigate to the form through your profile page.
-Is the yellow button "Add a cocktail" rendered ?
+Is the yellow button "Add a cocktail" rendered?
-* Click on the button, is the "Add a cocktail" form correctly ?
+* Click on the button, is the "Add a cocktail" form correctly?
 * Are all fields empty, except for the option fields?
 * Try to submit the form with empty fields.
 Is the Bootstrap form validation tooltip showing ?
 * Fill the form accordingly and respecting the instructions.
 Click on the submit button.
 Is the cocktail page rendered correctly?
-* Is the alert present ?
+* Is the alert present?
 * Are all informations previously entered displayed?

 **Edit a cocktail**

 *Method 1*
 * When logged in, go to your profile.
 If the cocktail cards are correctly rendered, is the green "Edit" icon correctly rendered?
 * If yes, click on it.
-Is the "Edit your cocktail" template correctly rendered ?
+Is the "Edit your cocktail" template correctly rendered?
-* Are all fields filled with previous informations about the cocktail ?
+* Are all fields filled with previous informations about the cocktail?
 * If yes, try to make a change and click on "Save Changes".
-Is the cocktail template correctly rendered ?
+Is the cocktail template correctly rendered?
-* Is the confirmation alert present ?
+* Is the confirmation alert present?
-* Did the change occur ?
+* Did the change occur?

 *Method 2*

 * When logged in go to the "All cocktails" page through the navigation bar.
 Is the "All Cocktails" template correctly rendered?
-* If all cocktail cards are rendered, is the green "Edit" Icon present ?
+* If all cocktail cards are rendered, is the green "Edit" Icon present?
 * If yes, click on it.
-Is the "Edit your cocktail" template correctly rendered ?
+Is the "Edit your cocktail" template correctly rendered?
-* Are all fields filled with previous informations about the cocktail ?
+* Are all fields filled with previous informations about the cocktail?
 * If yes, try to make a change and click on "Save Changes".
-Is the cocktail template correctly rendered ?
+Is the cocktail template correctly rendered?
-* Is the confirmation alert present ?
+* Is the confirmation alert present?
-* Did the change occur ?
+* Did the change occur?

 *Method 3*

 * When logged in go to the "All cocktails" page through the navigation bar.
 Is the "All Cocktails" template correctly rendered?
 * If all cocktail cards are rendered, select one of your cocktail and click on the try button.
-Is the cocktail correctly rendered ?
+Is the cocktail correctly rendered?
-* If yes, is the green "Edit" button rendered ?
+* If yes, is the green "Edit" button rendered?
 * If yes, click on it.
-Is the "Edit your cocktail" template correctly rendered ?
+Is the "Edit your cocktail" template correctly rendered?
-* Are all fields filled with previous informations about the cocktail ?
+* Are all fields filled with previous informations about the cocktail?
 * If yes, try to make a change and click on "Save Changes".
-Is the cocktail template correctly rendered ?
+Is the cocktail template correctly rendered?
-* Is the confirmation alert present ?
+* Is the confirmation alert present?
-* Did the change occur ?
+* Did the change occur?

 **Delete a cocktail**

 *Method 1*
 * When logged in, go to your profile.
 If the cocktail cards are correctly rendered, is the red "Delete" icon correctly rendered?
 * If yes, click on it.
-Is the modal "Delete your cocktail" correctly rendered ?
+Is the modal "Delete your cocktail" correctly rendered?
 * If yes, click on cancel.
-Did the nodal disappear and no change happened ?
+Did the nodal disappear and no change happened?
 * Click again on the red "Delete" Icon.
 Is the modal correctly rendered?
 * If yes, click on delete.
-Is the "all cocktail" template correctly rendered ?
+Is the "all cocktail" template correctly rendered?
-* If yes, is the confirmation alert present ?
+* If yes, is the confirmation alert present?
-* Did the cocktail disappear ?
+* Did the cocktail disappear?

 *Method 2*

 * When logged in go to the "All cocktails" page through the navigation bar.
 Is the "All Cocktails" template correctly rendered?
-* If all cocktail cards are rendered, is the red "Delete" Icon present ?
+* If all cocktail cards are rendered, is the red "Delete" Icon present?
 * If yes, click on it.
-Is the modal "Delete your cocktail" correctly rendered ?
+Is the modal "Delete your cocktail" correctly rendered?
 * If yes, click on cancel.
-Did the nodal disappear and no change happened ?
+Did the nodal disappear and no change happened?
 * Click again on the red "Delete" Icon.
 Is the modal correctly rendered?
 * If yes, click on delete.
-Is the "all cocktail" template correctly rendered ?
+Is the "all cocktail" template correctly rendered?
-* If yes, is the confirmation alert present ?
+* If yes, is the confirmation alert present?
-* Did the cocktail disappear ?
+* Did the cocktail disappear?

 *Method 3*